Minsky/SO_Question_AndroidInjectionInTestsWithDagger/README.md

 # SO_Question_AndroidInjectionInTestsWithDagger
-Project for presenting complete project solution with a Android problem, when trying to test components injected by Dagger
+Project for presenting the complete solution with an Android problem, when trying to test components injected by Dagger 2.11 with AndroidInjector.

 How to inject a mock or fake for an injected dependency using Dagger 2.10/2.11 and its AndroidInjector?